akimanimorningstar/electionfinal/README.md

 ## Usage.

-1. Confrim that your contract address is on the celo bllockchain.
+1. Confrim that your contract address is on the celo blockchain.
 2. Enter the election results - via the submit page.
 3. Submit the results to the blockchain - use your metamask wallet to submit the result.
 4. Results are securely stored and tallied - check the raw results and compare to the final tallied result on the homepage.

-_Link to live website - https://rapid-haze-7992.on.fleek.co/
+_Link to live website - https://rapid-haze-7992.on.fleek.co/_

 ## Support.

 _If you encounter any issues while using this system, please feel free to contact me  via email or Discord .
-I will be more than happy to help you.
+I will be more than happy to help you._

 Email - Antonyk139@gmail.com